 Matzeliger arrived in Lynn barely able to speak English.
 Nonetheless he began working in a shoe factory.
 Despite his language difficulties, Matzeliger began working on various innovations that would improve shoe manufacturing productivity.
 On March 20, 1883, Matzeliger received patent no. 274, 207 for a “Lasting Machine” that rapidly stitched the leather and sole of a shoe.
 Matzeliger’s invention quickly made Lynn the “shoe capital of the world.”
 Matzeliger became one of the founders of the Consolidated Lasting Machine Company which was formed around his invention.

 Matzeliger’s work habits and his neglect of his health, however, soon took a toll.
 In the summer of 1887, he caught a cold then developed tuberculosis.
-Jan Ernst Matzeliger died on August 24 of that year at the age of 39.
+Jan Ernst Matzeliger died in Lynn, Massachusetts on August 24 of that year at the age of 39.

 Rachel Kranz, The Biographical Dictionary of Black Americans (New York: Facts on File, Inc., 1992), pp. 102-103; A Salute to Black Scientists & Inventors (Chicago: Empak Publishing Company), 1993, pp. 22-23.

 BlackPast.org is an independent non-profit corporation 501(c)(3).
 It has no affiliation with the University of Washington.
 BlackPast.org is supported in part by a grant from Humanities Washington, a state-wide non-profit organization supported by the National Endowment for the Humanities, the state of Washington, and contributions from individuals and foundations.